Believe it or not, beautiful blueberries benefit your blood pressure, your brain and your baby blues!

 Those blood-pressure friendly flavonoids also appear to protect your aging eyes and brain.

 At one anti-aging conference I attended, a research ophthalmologist proclaimed that, when it comes to protecting your retina, blueberry pigments have even more antioxidant potential than the more common resource—marigold flower (lutein)—used to prevent macular degeneration.
 And other research on aging rats showed that those consuming blueberries in their feed had a lower rate of memory decline.
 The blueberry diet also reversed memory loss.
-It was speculated that the flavonoids in the blueberries probably helped brain cells communicate better.
+It was speculated that blueberries benefits come from the flavonoids in the blueberries which help brain cells communicate better.

 Eating blueberries several times a week is simple to do, since you can work them into just about any meal.

-Organic wild blueberries are best because they are cultivated without toxic chemicals, so try to get them whenever you can.
+Organic wild blueberries benefits are best because they are cultivated without toxic chemicals, so try to get them whenever you can.
 And don't discount dried blueberries in a pinch—especially for a snack.
-Dried fruit, in general, is an excellent source of fiber, minerals, antioxidants, and complex carbohydrates.
+Dried fruit, in general, is an excellent source of fiber, minerals, antioxidants and complex carbohydrates.